 Well, there is both good news and bad news in response to your question.
 If you followed around Google Chrome learning about the buzzword “big data,” undoubtedly you found some interesting and daunting facts that affect your project.
 Browsing through those Google links, you find three facts that are real eye-openers:

-- U.S. business lose over $600 billion each year because of bad data or poor data quality
+- U.S. business loses over $600 billion each year because of bad data or poor data quality

 - Poor data or “lack of understanding the data” are cited as the main reasons for overrunning project costs